intel/AALSDK/valapps/readme.md

 ### gtapp
 The main function described above is used to build the test executable, called gtapp, which is used to execute tests compiled in test libraries.
-The only requuired argument to gtapp is the name of the test library (specifed with the -t|--testlib argument).
+The only required argument to gtapp is the name of the test library (specified with the -t|--testlib argument).
 By default, gtapp looks for a services.json file in the current working directory for the service definitions to load before test execution but can be overridden with the -s|--services command line argument.
 Additional command line arguments that are processed first by gtapp are -h|--help and --gtest_help.
 The double-hyphen is used